moxamadfarax/weather-app/README.md

 I learned how to fetch and store data using pull requests.
 This app allows you to view the weather forecast of the city you enter.

-## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.
 ![Getting Started](images/screenshot.png)